scambier/TQ-Bundler/README.md

 - [x] Builds all your files into a single bundle
 - [x] Watches changes to rebuild automatically
 - [x] Launches your game inside TIC-80
-- [x] Supports Lua, Moonscript, Fennel, Wren, Squirrel, JavaScript and Ruby
+- [x] Supports Lua, Moonscript, Fennel, Janet, Wren, Squirrel, JavaScript and Ruby

 ## Installation